 By default, the Canvas Syllabus tool is set to be the default Home page in your course.
 You can modify your course to set a different page / tool as your course home page if desired.

 Restoring a copy of the original template

-If you accidentally deleted / overwrote the FAS Syllabus template or would just like to restore the original version of the template in your course site's Syllabus tool, follow the instructions below:
+If you accidentally deleted / overwrote the FAS Syllabus template or would just like to restore the original version of the template in your course site's Syllabus tool, please reach out to [email protected] for assistance.

 Why is the Expanded Course Description in my syllabus?

 The expanded course description was added to the syllabus tool in Canvas to facilitate student access to consistent information necessary during early registration.
 Unlike other parts of a course, the Canvas Syllabus is linked to its course listing on Yale Course Search once a faculty member publishes (or makes available) their official course site in Canvas.